liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/01-web-front-ends-intro.markdown

 Liferay's open development framework removes barriers so developers can write applications faster.
 If you already have an application, you can deploy it on
-@product@:
+@sharepoint@:

 - Java-based standards (CDI, JSF, Portlets, Spring)
 - Front-end standards (Angular, React, Vue)

-If you plan to write a new application and deploy it on @product@, you can use the frameworks you know along with the build tools (Gradle, Maven) you know.
+If you plan to write a new application and deploy it on @sharepoint@, you can use the frameworks you know along with the build tools (Gradle, Maven) you know.
 Liferay also offers its own development framework called MVC Portlet that it uses to develop applications.
 When you want to integrate with